 Review summary: Leica X-U Typ 113 vs Canon 5D Mark IV

 So what is the bottom line?
-Is the Leica X-U Typ 113 better than the Canon 5D Mark IV or vice versa?
+Is there a clear favorite between the Leica X-U Typ 113 and the Canon 5D Mark IV?
 The listing below highlights the relative strengths of the two models.

-- Ready to shoot: Comes with a build-in lens, while the 5D Mark IV requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 5D Mark IV requires a separate lens.

 - More compact: Is smaller (140x79mm vs 151x116mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 5D Mark IV).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 5D Mark IV).

 - Water-proof: Can be used in the rain and for underwater photography (up to 3m).